Uncover the most romantic restaurants in Asheville, NC, perfect for intimate conversations and special occasions with loved ones.

 Choose from traditional Italian meals of antipasti, pizza, and zuppe.
 There’s eggplant and chicken parm, salmon, and chicken marsala.

-Strada’s prices also land in the middle of fining dining versus more casual.
+Strada’s prices also land in the middle of fine dining versus more casual.

-Full disclosure that we debated if Plant is one of the most romantic restaurants in Asheville.
+Full disclosure: we debated if Plant is one of the most romantic restaurants in Asheville.

-Yes; we go here often and for special occasions, but is it perfect for date night?
-We say yes, especially if you are vegan.
+We go here often for special occasions, but is it fitting for date night?
+We think so, especially if you are vegan or looking for dairy-free options in AVL.

 Plant is also one of our overall top Asheville restaurants, and spoiler alert: we aren’t vegan.
-Zagat named Plant as one of the best vegan restaurants in the country.
+Zagat even named Plant one of the best vegan restaurants in the entire country.

-Plant showcases a dedicated vegan menu with a few gluten-free items.
-They run on the more expensive side, but you may dress casually.
+Plant showcases a dedicated vegan menu with many gluten-free items.
+They run on the expensive side, but you may dress casually.

-Catch a movie at Asheville Pizza and Brewing afterward or stroll Beaver Lake.
-Discover all that you can do in North AVL while dining at Plant.
+After a romantic dinner at Plant, catch a movie at Asheville Pizza and Brewing or stroll Beaver Lake.
+Read more about all that you can do in North AVL.

 Plant | 165 Merrimon Avenue, Asheville, NC 28801